pivot-access-ltd/bma-offline-docs/src/how-to-manage-networks.md

 maas $PROFILE subnet update 192.168.1.0/24 managed=false
 ```

-You can use the subnet's ID in place of the CIDR address.
+You can use the subnets ID in place of the CIDR address.
 rad-end

 rad-begin /deb/2.9/cli /deb/3.0/cli /deb/3.1/cli /snap/2.9/cli /snap/3.0/cli /snap/3.1/cli